- 1 Top 10 Best 65 Inch TVs Compared

 The image on the LG OLED65B8PUA is outstanding, viewing angles are solid and the TV offers a ton of features and settings that users are going to love in a 65-inch 4K TV.
 The OLED picture quality is something that can’t be rivaled, which is apparent from the moment you turn this TV on.
-You also get Google Assistant built in, so you can control your smart home devices using your voice through the LG Magic Remote.
+You also get the Android operating system, which has Google Assistant built in, so you can control your smart home devices using your voice through the LG Magic Remote.
 It also works with Amazon Alexa devices.

 #4 LG 65SM8600PUA TV